n31t/discord-dota2-stats-bot/README.md

 ### Installation

-Clone the repository to your local machine:
+Clone the repository to your local machine.
-Get your STRATZ API token on https://stratz.com/api

 ### Commands
 This Discord bot responds to commands that start with !neit.
 Here are the available commands: